vszabo2/3d-tic-tac-toe/DEVELOPMENT.md

 associated with that "interface."
 Besides my two int data members, I will need to put the size of the std::vector and the memory that its data pointer points to into the buffer.

+## 11/21/19
+I represent an NdArray in binary serialized form starting with the side length, followed by the number of dimensions, followed by the data of the contents of the array as it is represented internally in the vector, one element followed by another.
+This will work as long as the elements have only static memory.
+If I was interested in serializing an array that has elements that have dynamic memory, I could serialize each one of the elements.

+I implemented this by making NdArray inherit from TalkySerialisable and implementing the serialization and deserialization functions.
+To take advantage of my method of serialization instead of the default memcpy that is used with the insertion operator, I had to cast my NdArray object to a TalkySerialisable&.
+Without the cast, the old memcpy serialization is used.

+I had to modify the extraction operator of TalkyMessage to be able to incrementally deserialize the NdArray.
+I removed the check that the size of the buffer is the same as the sizeof the item into which I was extracting.